mkingsnorth/conform_object_docs/docs/use.rst

         Toggling on and off the :ref:`Gradient Effect`

 #.
-Adjust the rotation of the object if needed by expanding the *Object Transform* section and adjusting the rotation:
+Adjust the rotation of the object if needed by expanding the :ref:`Object Transform` section and adjusting the rotation:

     .. figure:: images/object_conformed_finetune.gif
         :alt: Conform Object rotation.